-3 The Navy's fleet also includes mine warfare and support ships.
+&lt;sup>2 The Navy's fleet also includes mine warfare and support ships.
 Aircraft carriers, though sometimes referred to as surface combatants, are usually put into a category of their own because their main armament - an embarked air wing consisting of dozens of high-performance aircraft - is quite different from the typical main armament of other surface warships and leads to fundamental differences in ship design and operation.

-4 For a graph showing surface combatants as a percentage of the total number of Navy battle force ships for the years 1948-1993, see CRS Report 94-343, Navy DDG-51 Destroyer Procurement Rate: Issues and Options for Congress, by Ronald O'Rourke.
+&lt;sup>3 For a graph showing surface combatants as a percentage of the total number of Navy battle force ships for the years 1948-1993, see CRS Report 94-343, Navy DDG-51 Destroyer Procurement Rate: Issues and Options for Congress, by Ronald O'Rourke.
 (Out of print; available from author at 7-7610.)

-5 In public policy discussions about the Navy, the commonly cited number of ships in the Navy is the total number of battle force ships.
+&lt;sup>4 In public policy discussions about the Navy, the commonly cited number of ships in the Navy is the total number of battle force ships.
 Battle force ships are ships that can readily deploy overseas to participate in or directly support U.S. Navy combat operations, such as aircraft carriers, major surface combatants, submarines, amphibious ships, higher-readiness mine warfare ships, and Navy auxiliaries that resupply Navy combat ships at sea.
-Ships that (continued...)
+Ships that do not qualify as battle force ships, such as patrol craft and military sealift ships that transport equipment and supplies from one land mass to another, are categorized as local defense and miscellaneous support forces.
+As of the end of FY2005, the Navy counted 282 (continued...)